Here are some examples of choking fears and possible ways of dealing with them:

 Being worried about choking on dental instruments:

-- Ask your dentist if they can use a rubber dam.
+- Ask your dentist if you can use a rubber dam.
 This is a thin sheet of latex which protects your throat from anything going into it.

 Being worried about choking on gauze or cotton wool: